 - Magnetic films.
 They are applied through chemical deposition.

 - Optical films.
-Anti-reflective coatings, optical filters can be applied on various optical products (photography, filming, vision) through chemical deposition.
+Anti-reflective coatings and optical filters can be applied on various optical products (photography, filming, vision) through chemical deposition.

 - Tribological coating.
-Hard coatings, erosion resistant coatings, lubricating films are created through chemical deposition.
+Hard coatings, erosion resistant coatings, and lubricating films are created through chemical deposition.

 - Reflective coatings.
 Mirrors and hot mirrors can be manufactured through chemical deposition.